Stevenic/promptrix/README.md

 The `ConversationHistory` section needs to be told the name of the memory variable to use and is an optional section by default so it will be automatically dropped should the prompt start getting to big.

 ## Proportional Sizing
-All sections 3 different sizing strategies; `auto`, `proportional`, or `fixed`.
-Strategy selection is done by passing in a numerical value for the sections `tokens` parameter and breaks down as follows:
+Sections have 3 different sizing strategies; `auto`, `proportional`, or `fixed`.
+Strategy selection is done by passing in a numerical value for the sections `size` parameter and breaks down as follows:

-- **-1**: This indicates an `auto` length section and is the default for most sections.
+- **-1**: This indicates an `auto` size section and is the default for most sections.
 The section will be rendered as normal but will be flagged as being `tooLong` if the rendered length is greater then the remaining token budget.
-- **0.0 - 1.0**: This indicates a `proportional` length section and is the percentage of remaining tokens to use.
-Proportional sections are rendered after `fixed` & `auto` length sections and the render budget they're passed in is a percentage of the remaining tokens.
+- **0.0 - 1.0**: This indicates a `proportional` size section and is the percentage of remaining tokens to use.
+Proportional sections are rendered after `fixed` & `auto` size sections and the render budget they're passed in is a percentage of the remaining tokens.
-- **> 1.0**: Any value greater then 1 is considered a `fixed` length sections.
-Fixed length sections render similarly to `auto` length sections but any tokens over the specified token length will be truncated.
+- **> 1.0**: Any value greater then 1 is considered a `fixed` size section.
+Fixed size sections render similarly to `auto` size sections but any tokens over the specified token length will be truncated.

 It's easiest to think of this as being similar to column sizing in UI layouts.
 You can have as many proportional sections as you want but the total distribution of those sections should add up to 1.0.
-Fixed length sections make it less likely that you'll run out of tokens and are useful for capping things like the users message.
+Fixed size sections make it less likely that you'll run out of tokens and are useful for capping things like the users message.
 We can update our to explicitly set the sizing strategy for each section:

 ```JS
 const prompt = new Prompt([